kamrul1/RefitClientAndBearerToken/README.md

 This is a demo showing how to use Refit client to call an API protected by identity provider.

 ##### There are 4 projects in this solution.
-There purpose is:
+Their purpose is:
 ---
 ##### RefitClientAndBearerToken.ConsoleClient

 This console project shows how to use Refit client to firstly get a bearer authorisation token from and Identity Provider and then use it to call a web api which requires it.

-Key things to note are attribute in interface file IApi.cs
+Key things to note are attribute in Refit interface file IApi.cs

 **[Body(BodySerializationMethod.UrlEncoded)]**
 This caused the content type to ***application/x-www-form-urlencoded***